thomasschwarz96/ts-rename/README.md

 # TS-Rename
 Terminal program that allows you to rename lots of files and folders quickly and conveniently.
+If you got some problems, improvements or hints let me know.
+I appreciate it.

 ## Install
 > cd Downloads